Shifting Through The Seasons With Boosted Immunity

 Vitamin D insufficiency affects almost 50% of the population worldwide, across all ethnicities and age groups, and supplementation is often necessary.

-Lack of sunshine is definitely a challenge for your immune because vitamin D (from the sun) plays a vital and complex role in immune system function and regulation.
+Lack of sunshine is a challenge for your immune system because vitamin D (from the sun) plays a vital and complex role in immune system function and regulation.

 Sitting near an open window or using a S.A.D. lamp (throughout the day) is beneficial if you have to isolate or in cooler months.